-Determining liability in a plane crash is often a complex process that involves intense investigations and review.
+Determining liability in a plane crash is often a complex process that involves intense investigations and reviews.
 If you or a loved one has been involved in any type of aviation accident, contact one of our lawyers to protect your rights.
 An expert airplane accident lawyer will be able to evaluate your case and begin the process of recovering compensation for your injuries and losses.

 Why do I need an aviation lawyer versus a personal injury lawyer?

-A personal injury lawyer explains why having an aviation lawyer is better involving an aviation accident case in this video.
+A personal injury lawyer explains why having an aviation lawyer is better than involving an aviation accident case in this video.

 Who Can Be Held Liable for Plane Crashes?

 Any party whose negligent actions cause or contribute to a plane crash can be held liable.
 In many cases, liability is shared by multiple parties such as:

 - Pilot error is responsible for roughly 50 percent of all plane crashes.